Laser Hair Removal

 For many patients, laser hair removal is painless, although some experience minor discomfort, usually described as something like a rubber band’s snapping against the skin.

-Laser hair removal is performed while the target area is numbed by a topical anesthetic.
+Laser hair removal treatment by Accymed Center, Arlington Heights, IL is performed while the target area is numbed by a topical anesthetic.
 A handheld device that emits intense laser pulses is moved across the area, focusing on individual hair follicles.
 There are several different methods of laser hair removal, some of which combine laser impulses with radiofrequency.
 The appropriate method for each patient is decided in consultation with the physician administering treatment.

 Hair growth takes place cyclically, in three stages.
 The most effective laser hair removal takes place during the andogen (full-growth) stage, because the hair follicles in this stage are susceptible to laser energy.
 But, because all hair is not in the same stage of growth at any given time, several laser treatments, usually between three and five, spaced 4 to 8 weeks apart, are necessary.
 To some extent, the length of treatment depends on the texture of the patient’s hair, and the location from which it is being removed.